-- There has been some improvement in the preparation of work directives for assembly work in Salt Lake City, however, additional improvement is desired.
-Clear work directives are particularly important due to the high turnover of personnel. - First Article Inspections (FAIs) continue to be finalized and closed out.
-The FAIs for the individual cars are closed. - Stadler was able to perform the three (3) supplier audits that were put on-hold due to COVID-19 restrictions during May and June 2022.
-The suppliers audited were Voith Turbo Inc, York, PA, All Metals Fabrication, Ogden, UT and Aurora Machine, Rochester, NY.
-Stadler's Quality Project Manager is working with the suppliers to close out Corrective Action Reports stemming from the findings of these audits. - ➤ PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
-The PMOC shares the JPB's concern that BBII may not have adequate resources to satisfy its contractual requirements related to start-up and testing. - The PMOC is continuing to observe the role of the PCEP's quality management team during start-up and testing.
-The PCEP's new ICO has expressed support for the quality program and its role in testing and start-up and stated that he will be looking for additional resources amongst the JPB's current staff.
+- The number of open items requiring completion following a trainset's arrival at the JPB has improved for TS-2 and TS-5 but is still higher than the target of ten (10) or less. - There has been some improvement in the preparation of work directives for assembly work in Salt Lake City, however, additional improvement is desired.
+Clear work directives are particularly important due to the high turnover of personnel. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
+Completion of the necessary documentation continues to be a challenge. - The PMOC is continuing to observe the role of the PCEP's quality management team during start-up and testing.
+The PCEP's leadership supports the quality program and its role in testing and start-up and has increased resources for this work.
 A field quality auditor was recently added to the PCEP team.